How to keep your pool

 time for your size pool, until the Free Chlorine level is

-way to crystal-clear water.
+seasons change.
 It is really a matter of adding

 enough shock to completely destroy all of the algae and

 debris and provide an excess to act as a sanitizer.
-The
+Good luck and I hope this

 information will be helpful.
 Enjoy the season.